stellarvector/blog/_writeups/2023/ctf101/encoding-challenges.md

 layout: mathjax # Uncomment this line to enable MathJax
 ---

-The first two crypto challenges of **CTF1010** where about *encoding*.
+The first two crypto challenges of **CTF101** were about *encoding*.

 ## sv-encoder

-We are given a python script encoding the flag:
+We are given a Python script encoding the flag:

 ```python
 import base64 as b64